 OTR is known for its dense concentration of restaurants, bars, and breweries, and it has an inexhaustible supply of unique places to eat and drink.
 The region is home to Washington Park, the city’s most popular urban park; There is a park for dogs, plenty of open green space, and various annual events and performances.

 The neighborhood is also quite walkable, making it simple to move around without having to use a car.

 Pleasant Ridge is a burgeoning community that is something of a hidden gem for young professionals.
-This area is gradually becoming one of the most popular places for young professionals to live, thanks to a vibrant downtown area that includes Nine Giant Brewing, several bars, coffee shops, a record store, numerous restaurants, and low crime rates relatively affordable housing.
+This area is gradually becoming one of the most popular places for young professionals to live, thanks to a vibrant downtown area that includes Nine Giant Brewing, several bars, coffee shops, a record store, numerous restaurants, low crime rates and relatively affordable housing.